 Organizations must have a location and provide services in Greenville County, South Carolina.

 Organizations must not discriminate on the basis of age, race, national origin, ethnicity, gender, physical ability, sexual orientation, political affiliation or religious belief.

 Each organization may submit only one application per year.
 Exceptions are made for organizations that have 5 or more locations within Greenville County AND have at least 5,000 employees.

-Projects accepted for a 1-year grant must be able to be completed by June 30, 2020; 2-year grants must be able to be completed by June 30, 2021.
+Projects accepted for a 1-year grant must be able to be completed, and final report submitted, by June 30, 2020; 2-year grants must be able to be completed, and final report submitted, by June 30, 2021.